Evergreen Cemetery (Bartow, Florida)

 Evergreen Cemetery is a historic African American cemetery in Bartow, Florida.

 In 2014, the city commission passed a resolution to acquire the cemetery through eminent domain.
 No owner was reportedly known and the historic character and deteriorating condition of the cemetery were listed.
 A court order gave the city ownership of the cemetery in December 2014 and a cleanup and survey were planned.
-A cleanup of the cemetery is scheduled for November 21, 2020.
+A cleanup of the cemetery was scheduled for November 21, 2020.
 It covers 4.6 acres.
 The cemetery is on the city's west side along busy State Road 60 and Baker Avenue.

+In 2022, Polk County erected a historical marker on the site.